istio/istio.io/content/en/docs/ops/best-practices/observability/index.md

     )
     {{< /text >}}

-The following set of recording rules could then be added to the Istio Prometheus configuration, using the `istio` prefix to make identifying these metrics for federation simple.
+The following set of recording rules could be added to the Istio Prometheus configuration, using the `istio` prefix to make identifying these metrics for federation simple.

 {{< text yaml >}}